Communicate

 Value Chain Carbon Transparency Pathfinder: Enabling decarbonization through Scope 3 emissions transparency

-This paper highlights WBCSD's initiative for sharing carbon emissions data to fast-track industry decarbonisation.
-We invite experts to join us in creating a transparent data model.
-Businesses must measure and disclose emissions as a starting point for reduction to hit net zero by 2050.
+This paper introduces WBCSD's initiative for exchanging carbon emissions data to fast-track industry decarbonisation.
+Businesses are invited to join WBCSD in creating a transparent data model.

 What You Need to Know About Supply Chain Disclosure cover